youforlia/se_project_aroundtheus/README.md

 Around The U.S.

 Description
-My Project 3 - Around The U.S.is made so all the elements are displayed correctly on popular screen sizes.
+My Project 4 - Around The U.S.is made so all the elements are displayed correctly on popular screen sizes and functional.

 Technologies and Techniques Used
 HTML
 CSS
 Git and GitHub
 Flat BEM
+JavaScript

 Features
 ![Screenshot of My Project](https://imgur.com/a/gjFEUwl)